-Pupils are expected to engage fully in RSHE and, when discussing issues related to RSHE, treat others with dignity, respect, and sensitivity.
+Pupils are expected to engage fully in RSHE and, when discussing issues related to RSHE, treat others with dignity, respect and sensitivity.

-Parents' right to withdraw.
+Parents' right to withdraw

 Parents have the right to withdraw their children from the non-statutory component of sex education in Year 6.
-This is where sexual intercourse is taught discretely as part of the Physical aspect within Journey In Love the Archdiocesan recommended resource.

-Requests for withdrawal should be made in writing and addressed to the executive headteacher or head of school.
-They will discuss the request with parents and take appropriate action.

-Alternative work will be given to pupils who are withdrawn from RSHE.
+This is where sexual intercourse is taught discretely as part of the Physical aspect within 'Journey In Love,' the Archdiocesan recommended resource.
+Requests for withdrawal should be made in writing and addressed to the headteacher.
+The headteacher will discuss the request with parents and take appropriate action.
+Alternative work will be given to pupils who are withdrawn from RSE.
 Parents do not have the right to withdraw their children from Statutory Relationships Education as set out in the DFE guidance 2020.